New Members Area

 These are a licence that can be purchased from us at the event itself.
 It basically gets you the benifits of a club licence but only for a single event.
 It allows you to compete on the day of the event hence the name "Day Licence".

-It attracts a one off fee of $30 and lasts for the duration of the event.
+It attracts a one off fee of around $30 and lasts for the duration of the event.

 This type of licence is purchased directly from MNZ itself.
 It allows you to compete in all "Club" events, these are events that are not Natinal or Regional Championship.

-This type of licence attracts a one off fee if $125 that is payable to MNZ directly.
+This type of licence attracts a one off fee of $80 that is payable to MNZ directly.
 The licence lasts for 12months .The Club Licence can also be upgraded to full National Licence at anytime for a fee.

 The National grade licence also purchased directly from MNZ itself.
 It allows you to compete in all Club, National and Regional Championship events.